 Takes a Significant Time to Accumulate Value

-Whole life is a long-term investment, and it can take years to build up your cash value.
+Whole life is a long-term investment; building up your cash value can take years.
 If you stop making payments due to financial difficulties in the first few years of your policy, its surrender value will be little or nothing.
-Consumer Reports notes that it can take up to 20 years of payments before the benefits of whole life significantly outweigh the benefits of term life plus alternative investment options.
+It can take decades of payments before the benefits of whole life significantly outweigh the benefits of term life plus alternative investment options.

 Surrender Charges Can Be Expensive

-There is a surrender period, usually during the first few years, which means you'll have to pay a surrender charge if you want to withdraw your cash value during this time.
+There is a surrender period, usually during the first few years, during which you'll have to pay a surrender charge if you want to withdraw your cash value.

 Can Only Borrow Once You Meet Minimum Balance Requirements

-To take out a loan against your policy, a minimum balance is typically required (usually around $10,000), and you must have had your policy for a specified amount of time (usually at least five years).
+To take out a loan against your policy, you typically need a minimum balance (usually around $10,000) and have had your policy for a specified amount of time (usually at least five years).

 Difficult to Hold Providers Accountable

-Despite disclosure regulations, insurance companies are not required to disclose management fees, rate of return, sales commissions and how much of your premium goes toward your savings component.
+Insurance companies do not disclose management fees, rate of return, sales commissions and how much of your premium goes toward your savings component, even though disclosure regulations are in place.

 Should You Buy Whole Life Insurance?